qrev-ai/.github/profile/README.md

 ## 🤝 Contribute

 We're an open-source-loving community, and contributions are always welcome!
 Whether it's by fixing bugs, enhancing documentation, proposing new features, or spreading the word, every contribution counts.

+## 🌱 Open to Innovation
+We released the app publicly in an early stage to also open up for creative innovation that a community brings.
+So please bare with the imperfections but we are open to ideas and promise to adapt as quickly as possible.

 ## 💬 Community